 PARIS — Dassault Aviation hopes to finalize the sale of Rafale combat jets to India this year, a deal that could sustain current aircraft production levels as France prepares to cut defense spending over the next six years.
 Contract negotiations with New Delhi have been underway since February 2012, when India committed to purchase at least 126 Rafale combat jets.
 Talks have dragged on amid disagreement concerning the company’s liability for the aircraft to be built under license in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "French Defense Spending Cuts Keep Rafale Looking Abroad".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "French Defense Spending Cuts Keep Rafale Looking Abroad".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.